How to comprehend deep time

 Submitting your work

-- Upload your Antipode Worksheet to the Antipode and timescale problem set part 1 assignment in ANGEL by the end of the first week of this lesson.
+Upload your Antipode Worksheet to the Antipode and timescale problem set part 1 assignment in Canvas by the end of the first week of this lesson.
 I will check your work so that you can make any corrections to the class table if you need to before Part 2 is due.
 Part 2 will be due a week later (the end of the second week of this lesson).

-- There is a week in between the due dates of part 1 and part 2 of this assignment so I can check part 1 and have you make corrections if necessary.
-Meanwhile, go on and do the reading assignments / discussions on the following pages, then come back here to finish part 2.
+There is a week in between the due dates of part 1 and part 2 of this assignment so I can check part 1 and have you make corrections if necessary.
+Meanwhile, go on and do the reading assignments/discussions on the following pages, then come back here to finish part 2.

 Part 2.
 Make your own geologic timescale

-I want you to make a geologic timescale in which the dimension of time is measured consistently.
+I want you to make a geologic timescale in which the dimension of time is measured consistently at a single scale.
 The two pdf files of the timescale produced by GSA and the USGS linked from page 3 of this lesson are made the way they are because the authors wanted each named portion of time to be legible, and they wanted to produce something that more or less fit on a page.
 This is instructive, but it can be misleading because periods of time closer to the present time are given more space.
 For example, see in the USGS timescale how the Holocene epoch (in which we now live) is given approximately the same amount of space as the late Jurassic.
 The Holocene is about 11,500 years long and the late Jurassic lasted about 15 million years.
 So, obviously, we are distorting time in favor of the present.
 Let's have a little humility and make a model to scale.

 It is not as easy to appreciate the vastness of time before anything cool (like life!) began on this planet unless you can see what the timescale looks like when it is drawn to scale, so that's what we'll do next.